johnmeade/sim-shim-js/README.md

 Importing
 ----------

-This is a fairly large library, and so it will likely need a bit of time for your browser to load it.
+This is a fairly large library, and so it might take a bit of time for your browser to load it.
 Because you cannot be sure how browsers will handle this, you should wait for the page to load before running any JS files that instantiate `SimShim`.
 The error you get when the library is not yet